YouTube account suspended wrongly? Now to get it back?

 Visit and subscribe to our channel on YouTubing Tips:

 The money that YouTubers earn is called YouTube money.
 In order to earn it, you need to be a YouTuber first, that means you need to have a YouTube channel to upload quality videos.
 Then you need to SEO and online market those and focus on the growth of your channel and views.
-Once you hit the milestone of 10k views your channel will be reviewed by YouTube authority for monetization.
+Once you hit the milestone of 4000 watch hours in the last 12 months and 1000 subscribers, your channel will be reviewed by YouTube authority for monetization.
 If you’re approved you can start making ‘YouTube money’.

 Now here we present some FAQs regarding YouTubing, YouTubers and channels.